bwsw/sj-platform/SJDocs/source/Glossary.rst

 Stream
   A sequence of events happening randomly at irregular intervals.
 Streams in SJ-Platform differ by a physical service (that provides or stores data) and by purpose.
 According to a physical service the types of streams existing in SJ-Platform are: Apache Kafka, T-streams, Elasticsearch, SQL-database, RESTful.
 According to stream purpose they are: input streams, internal streams and output streams.

   - **Input stream** - sequence of data elements from data source.
-May be of types: T-streams, Apacha Kafka.
+May be of types: T-streams, Apache Kafka.
   - **Internal stream** - sequence of data elements transferred between system modules.
 May be of type: T-streams.
   - **Output stream** - sequence of data elements which is saved in data storage.
 May be of types: T-streams, Elasticsearch, SQL database, RESTful.